 Changes to the contract COA DBE Subcontractors or decreases to the COA DBE commitment amounts must be made through a change order executed by the State Construction Office.
-Approval is granted by the appropriate ASCE.
+Approval is granted by the appropriate ASCE, with the concurrence of OEO.
 This approval shall be obtained and documented prior to the changed work, and any related work, being performed.
 Types of COA change orders may include:

 - Substitution Contractor requests to substitute for a COA DBE Subcontractor.
-The COA change order will include a DBE termination for the DBE Subcontractor being replaced and assigning an equal amount of COA work to another DBE Subcontractor. - Change to Allocated Dollars Contractor requests to change the allocation of dollar amounts of work assigned to a COA DBE Subcontractor as shown on the Bid Item Breakdown.
-The COA change order will include the removal or reduction of some bid items and increase of other bid items of work for the COA DBE Subcontractor. - Using COA DBE for Bid Item Not Listed Contractor requests to use COA DBE Subcontractor for a bid item that is not listed on the Bid Item Breakdown.
-In order to be counted toward the COA Goal amount, a COA change order must add this bid item work to the COA items for the COA DBE Subcontractor.
-The COA DBE Subcontractor must be OMWBE certified to perform this work. - Change Due to Contractor Initiated Change Contractor proposes a change that deletes or reduces work to be performed by a COA DBE Subcontractor.
-A change order is require for all changes to the contract.
+The COA change order will include a DBE termination for the DBE Subcontractor being replaced and assigning an equal amount of COA work to another DBE Subcontractor. - Using COA DBE for Type of Work Not Listed Contractor requests to use COA DBE Subcontractor for a type of work that is not listed on the DBE Utilization Certification.
+In order to be counted toward the COA Goal amount, a COA change order must add this work to the COA items for the COA DBE Subcontractor.
+The COA DBE Subcontractor must be OMWBE certified to perform this type of work prior to execution of its subcontract. - Change Due to Contractor Initiated Change Contractor proposes a change that deletes or reduces work to be performed by a COA DBE Subcontractor.
+This may be considered termination, and therefore must follow the requirements associated with terminating a DBE.
+A change order is required for all changes to the contract.
 The Contractor should find substitute work to replace this COA work.
-If the Contractor cannot guarantee COA DBE participation the requested change order may be denied.

-• Change Due to Owner Initiated Change - Owner initiates a change that deletes or reduces COA DBE work.
+If the Contractor cannot guarantee COA DBE participation the requested change order may be denied. - Change Due to Owner Initiated Change Owner initiates a change that deletes or reduces COA DBE work.
 The ASCE should negotiate inclusion of additional COA DBE work (may include paying a premium) or GFE to be included in the change order.